Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amg_and_streamlit_on_real-time_dashboarding/getting_started_with_amg_and_streamlit_on_real-time_dashboarding.md

 #### 2. Upgrade to Grafana Enterprise
 Go to the AWS [AMG workspace console](https://console.aws.amazon.com/grafana/home?#/workspaces) in the same region where you deployed the Cloudformation template.
 The [Snowflake Plugin for Grafana](https://grafana.com/grafana/plugins/grafana-snowflake-datasource/) is only available in [Grafana Enterprise](https://grafana.com/products/enterprise/.
 We will need to upgrade our current workspace to the enterprise version.
-Click on the name of the workspace, then click `Upgrade to Grafana Enterprise`.
+Click the name of the workspace, then click `Upgrade to Grafana Enterprise`.

 ![](assets/grafana-enterprise.png)